 "I am proud to say that all of my children and even their children were confirmed at Holy Cross.
 Each of them are successful in life because of the foundation of a good Christian Education."

-"As a Holy Cross Youth, I really appreciate being able to actually take part in all aspects of the service. “
+"As a Holy Cross Young Adult, I really appreciate being able to actually take part in all aspects of the service. “

 Files coming soon.